Ellis Credle: In New York City

-Within a short span of time, young Credle pursued a few different directions.
-In 1924 she came into a small inheritance, and decided to invest in a course in interior decoration.
-By 1925 she was studying at the New York School of Interior Decoration; she soon decided that although this was an art, it was too much a business for her.
+Within a short span of time, Credle pursued a few different directions.
+In 1924, she came into a small inheritance, and decided to invest in a course in interior decoration.
+By 1925, she was studying at the New York School of Interior Decoration; she soon decided that although this was an art, it was too much a business for her.
 She began taking courses in commercial art at the Art Students League and also attended the Beaux Arts Architectural Institute, but her funds ran low.

-Then for eight years, all the while hoping to return to art, Credle held a variety of jobs: salesgirl, librarian, guitarist, soap distributor, "imported" Japanese lampshade painter, and usher at Carnegie Hall.
+For eight years, all the while hoping to return to art, Credle held a variety of jobs: salesgirl, librarian, guitarist, soap distributor, "imported" Japanese lampshade painter, and usher at Carnegie Hall.
 She also worked as a governess to the children of the wealthy.
 It is said that she conceived the idea of becoming a children's book author while telling stories to her young charges.

 Credle said, "If I had to choose the circumstance that was most important in turning me toward a career of writing and illustrating for children, I should say it was the fact that I saw myself running out of money during the year that I had chosen to study art in New York.
 To piece out of my foundering financial situation I got a job as part-time governess for two children.
 One of my duties was to read to them from their library of a hundred or more books for children.
 This gave me a background in the subject, and I soon discovered that the children preferred the stories I made up myself.
 These were based on things that had happened to me on my grandfather's tobacco plantation and also adventures on the Carolina outer islands.
-I began to write these tales down with the idea of finding a publisher."
+I began to write these tales down with the idea of finding a publisher".